 Black-box treats the software as a "black box", examining functionality without any knowledge of internal implementation, without seeing the source code.
 The testers are only aware of what the software is supposed to do, not how it does it.[]

-Black-box testing used this search engine system.
-It used for testing the ranking of the search engine. is particularly suitable for the user searching process, from sending keywords to listing of all the most valuable resources.
-The search function is a black box, testers do not need to understand the principle of the searching algorithms and ranking methods (LRV).
+Black-box testing is used for this search engine system.
+It is used for testing the ranking component of the search engine.
+Black-box testing is particularly suitable for the user searching process, from sending keywords to the listing of all the most valuable resources.
+The search function is treated as a black box, and testers do not need to understand the principle of the searching algorithms and ranking methods (LRV).
 The testers only need to verify the resources returned, checking their ranking.
-Resources with high value are ranked at the top the list.
+Resources with high value are ranked at the top of the list.
 Value itself is a more subjective concept.
 Later in this chapter, we will discuss how to measure the user's recognition of resource value in the experiments.

 6.1.2 White-box Testing